All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Getting your TB-500 reconstitution right is essential for a safe and effective protocol.
+Getting your TB-500 reconstitution calculator right is important for a safe and effective protocol.
 If your TB-500 arrives as a lyophilized (freeze-dried) powder, you'll need to mix it with bacteriostatic water before you can inject it.

 Key Takeaways: - Understand what you need before you start - Step-by-Step Reconstitution Process - Calculating Your Injection Dose - Storage and Handling Best Practices